You're Moving to Australia, Yay! Are You Excited? Overwhelmed?

 Luckily, this can all be done online, months before you leave home.
 It just might be the easiest part of your move and well worth it.

-Shipping your household to Australia is going to cost more than you think, not just to pack up and ship, but also the fees when your shipment arrives in Sydney.
+Packing up and shipping your belongings to Australia is going to cost more than you think.
+Not just to have everything shipping to Australia, but also the fees when your shipping container arrives in Australia.

-Always, always, always, get an in-house shipping quote.
-Don’t try to estimate the size of your shipment.
-It’s best to have someone who has a good understanding of what can fit in a 20 ft or 40 ft container walk with you through your house.
+Always, always, always, get an in-house moving quote from the international shipping company.
+Don’t try to estimate the size of your shipment yourself.
+It’s best to have someone who has a good understanding of what can fit in a 20 ft or 40 ft shipping container walk with you through your house and see everything you want to ship to Australia.

-After reading my cost of living posts, most people hit the panic button.
+After reading my cost of living in Australia posts, most people hit the panic button.

-The next thing they do is one of the biggest mistakes I see expats make.
+The next thing they do is one of the biggest mistakes I see.

-The rental market in Sydney is very competitive.
+The rental market in Australia can be very competitive.

-To give yourself an advantage, you’ll need to figure out where in Sydney you want to live and what you can afford.
+To give yourself an advantage, you’ll need to figure out where in Australia you want to live and what you can afford.

 This isn’t as easy as it sounds.

-There are over 600 suburbs in Sydney.
-(Yeah, Sydney’s huge.)
+For example, there are over 600 suburbs in Sydney.

 Moving to Australia with Kids

-Mom, Dad, I know you’re worried and have heaps of questions.
-Most of the emails I get are about schools and daycare in Sydney.
+Mom, Dad, I know you’re worried and have tons of questions.
+Most of the emails I get are about schools and daycare in Australia.

-The good news is the answers to your questions can be found either here or by asking in the SMG Facebook group.
-Majority of the group is expat parents that have successfully enrolled their kids in school and can help with the process.
+The good news is the answers to your questions can be found either here or by asking in the Facebook group.
+Majority of the group is expat parents that have successfully enrolled their kids in an Australian school and can help with the process.

 Moving to Australia with Pets